mongodb/mongo-csharp-driver/Docs/reference/content/upgrading.md

 ### Backwards compatibility with driver version 2.7.0–2.13.x

+Driver version 2.14.0 only supports MongoDB 3.6+.
+It cannot connect to clusters running earlier versions of MongoDB.
+If you need to connect to an older cluster, please use driver version 2.13.x or earlier.

 Starting in 2.11.0, ``BsonSerializer.Serialize`` will throw an ``InvalidOperationException`` when attempting to serialize an array at the root of a BSON document.
 Prior versions would allow this invalid operation.